 ABOUT THE LAB

 Dr. Rowley’s research interests are centered on the complex interactions that occur between a virus and its host.
-The Rowley laboratory aims to better understand how viruses hijack host proteins and how antiviral host proteins thwart virus replication.
-The laboratory uses both mammalian cell culture and the model eukaryote Saccharomyces cerevisiae to understand how viral antagonism has shaped the evolution and function of host proteins.
-Dr. Rowley is currently investigating the mechanistic details of viral nuclear entry via the nuclear pore complex in primates, and how RNA metabolism has evolved as a potent antiviral defense mechanism within Saccharomyces yeasts.
+The Rowley laboratory aims to better understand how antifungal proteins (called "killer toxins") interact with fungal cells.
+The laboratory uses the model eukaryote Saccharomyces cerevisiae and pathogenic fungi to understand how killer toxins attack fungal cells and mechanisms of resistance.

 The Rowley lab strongly supports the inclusion of undergraduate researchers and has hosted 49 students in the last 6 years.
 This has been possible due to strong support from federal funding agencies and the University of Idaho that have provided grants for independent undergraduate research projects.
 This is in addition to supporting four graduate students and several technicians.

 As a first-generation college student Dr. Rowley understands the profound impact of independent research for undergraduates and the provision of a supportive and nurturing environment for all members of the lab.
 The Rowley lab supports a culture of respect and inclusion and welcomes people from all backgrounds to discover the joy and power of scientific research.